microsoft/photo-inspector/README.md

 4. Compatibility
 -------------------------------------------------------------------------------

-Application works on Windows Phone 8.
+Application works on Windows Phone 8.1.
+A separate version exists for Windows Phone 8.0.

-Tested to work on Nokia Lumia 1020, Nokia Lumia 925, Nokia Lumia 920, Nokia Lumia 620, Nokia Lumia 520.
+Tested to work on Nokia Lumia 1520 and Nokia Lumia 620

-Developed with Microsoft Visual Studio Express for Windows Phone 2012.
+Developed with Microsoft Visual Studio Express for Windows Phone 2013.

 4.2 Known Issues